Next day delivery

 How mefenamic acid is acid taken?

-Mefenamic acid is taken by taking two capsules three times a day, for the relief of period pains and cramps.
+Mefenamic acid is taken by taking two tablets three times a day, for the relief of period pains and cramps.

 Mefenamic acid ingredients

 You should always read the patient information leaflet you receive with your mefenamic acid tablets.
 Different brands or manufacturers may have different ingredients.
 Please refer to the PIL for a full list of ingredients.

 Mefenamic acid is an analgesic, belonging to the group of anti-inflammatory drugs (NSAIDs).
 It is a pain reliever and is usually used for menstrual pain and cramping.

 Mefenamic acid and paracetamol

 You can take mefenamic acid and paracetamol at the same time.
 There are no known interactions.

 You can only take mefenamic acid for a headache if it is associated with your menstrual pain.
 Do not take mefenamic acid tablets for general headaches unless directed by your doctor.

 You can buy Mefenamic acid tablets online, make sure you check that the website you are buying the Mefenamic acid tablets from.
 You can check if a pharmacy is regulated by visiting the GPhC website (General Pharmaceutical Council of Great Britain).